Sri Lanka has many beautiful beaches but there is something special about Secret Beach in Mirissa.

 This ‘Secret Beach’ is actually a Not-so-secret-beach in Mirissa as many people now know about it.
 I can only presume that at one point it was a place enjoyed only by the locals before tourists sniffed it out!

 That said, these days Secret beach in Mirissa is easy to visit and well signposted.
-All tuk-tuk drivers will know where Secret beach is although you can follow the directions below to find it for yourself if you like.
+All tuk-tuk drivers will know where Secret beach is although you can follow the directions below or see this map to find it for yourself if you like.

 Since Sri Lanka has gathered popularity with tourists, it can be hard to find a peaceful beach where you can relax without huge crowds.
 Therefore finding Secret beach in Mirissa was amazing and it was one of my favourite places on the south coast of Sri Lanka (along with Dalawella beach.)
 I would have loved to have stayed longer at both places and I’d encourage you to put both beaches on your Sri Lanka itinerary.